-B.3 New and Replacement Shoreline Armoring or Barrier Structures (in order of preference)
+B.3 Mitigation Options for New and Replacement Shoreline Armoring or Barrier Structures (in order of preference)

+The following standards shall be applied as mitigation for new or replacement shoreline armoring or barrier structures.

+- A. For new or replacement structures, one or more of the following mitigation actions may be required to achieve no net loss: - 1.
+Remove fill and move armoring landward. - 2.
+Add a "pocket beach" to the design, where appropriate based on shoreline functions.
-- A. If new, removal of another barrier structure at a 1:1 ratio (length), or other opportunities identified in the Thurston County Shoreline Inventory and Characterization Report. - B. If replacement exceeds 50% of existing structure, use soft or hybrid alternative(s) such as adding logs or stumps. - C. For new or replacement:

-- 1. Remove fill and move armoring landward. - 2.
+- 3. Add overhanging vegetation along the bulkhead edge or other portion of shoreline currently not providing such features. - 4.
+Add beach nourishment, where determined appropriate in consultation with agencies with jurisdiction and affected tribes. - B. Construction of new structures shall require the removal of an existing barrier structure or shoreline armoring, as applicable, if one is present.
+If new, Rremoval of another barrier structure shall be at a 1:1 ratio (length)., or oOther opportunities identified in the Thurston County Shoreline Inventory and Characterization Report may be substituted for this requirement if they achieve no net loss of ecological function. - B.C.
+If shoreline stabilization replacement exceeds 50% of an existing structure, use soft or hybrid alternative(s) in lieu of hard armoring such as adding logs or stumpsunless demonstrated infeasible through a geotechnical report. - C. For new or replacement: - 1.
+Remove fill and move armoring landward. - 2.
 Add a "pocket beach" to the design, where appropriate based on shoreline functions. - 3.
-Add overhanging vegetation along the bulkhead edge or other portion of shoreline currently not providing such features, when other options are not available. - 4.
-Add beach nourishment, where determined appropriate in consultation with agencies with jurisdiction and affected tribes.
+Add overhanging vegetation along the bulkhead edge or other portion of shoreline currently not providing such features, when other options are not available. - Add beach nourishment, where determined appropriate in consultation with agencies with jurisdiction and affected tribes.